-Score 3: Outstanding.
+Exceeds expectations.
 This rating should be applied to a faculty member whose professional and scholarly contributions are determined to be well above the average level of expectations.
-Evidence of outstanding performance includes publication, performance, exhibition, or conference presentation in peer reviewed situations.
+Evidence of outstanding performance includes publication, performance, exhibition, or conference presentation in peer reviewed venues.
 Peer reviewed publications and presentations are evidence that the quality and productivity of the activity is acceptable to a knowledgeable peer group.
 Serving as editor of a journal may be recognized in this category.
-Documented contributions to professional organizations may be considered in this category.
+Documented contributions to professional organizations, including election/appointment to a significant leadership role, receiving a significant award for work by a professional organization may be considered in this category.
 Other criteria include obtaining external sources of funding that are peer reviewed.